AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 Creating an s3 role ARN account includes additional steps for specifying roles.
 To do this:

-1. Use the GET userARN method to retrieve the userARN value.
+1. Use the GET s3 role arn method to retrieve the userARN value, as described below.
 2. Create a roleARN in the AWS portal.
 See AWS s3 role ARN instructions for more information.
 3. Create an Adobe Cloud Locations account for the s3 ARN type with the POST create account method.
 4. Include the s3 role ARN accountProperties as shown in the JSON above.

+## GET s3 role arn